CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

   + **Establish Communication**: Initial contact to establish a connection with the target, that goes beyond a mere transaction.
 The key is to create a non-intrusive and seemingly benign channel through which the relationship can be cultivated.
 This could take various forms; such as, direct messages,  making phone calls, or using other communication channels.

-  + **Rapport Building**: Once communication is established; the focus shifts to building a connection that aids in garnering the trust of the target, rendering them more susceptible to manipulation.
+  + **Rapport Building**: Once communication is established; build a connection that aids in garnering the trust of the target, rendering them more susceptible to manipulation.
 This could involve engaging in friendly conversations, finding common interests, and creating a sense of familiarity.

 ### *Step 5 -* Exploit Relationship

+  + **Prime the Target**:  Utilize the established relationship to subtly shape the target's thoughts, perceptions, or behavior.
+This includes strategically planting seeds or cues designed to make the target more receptive to the upcoming request; preparing them for a desired response without arousing suspicion.

+  + **Citation**:
+    - Reference specific details or information gathered during the *Relationship Building* phase to convince the target that you have genuine knowledge and authority.
+This can include recalling names, events, or preferences discussed previously.
+This capitalizes on the trust established, increasing the likelihood of compliance.

 ### *Step 6 -* Debrief
 ### GitHub Example